Penguin1014w/MemoManage/README.md

 ![App Screenshot](screenshot.png)

 ## Notify
-- (more button)not finished
-- ⬇button bugs about⬇
-- add(doesn't work)
-- hide(may not recover successfully when closed)
+## not finished
+- add button(BUG SHOWS)
-- link(can't successfully connect to browser)
+- link button(can't successfully connect to browser)

+## Finished Button
+- Hide (Eye Icon): Allows you to hide text that you don't want to show on the desktop.
+- Bold: Changes the font to bold.
+- Toggle: Inserts a checkbox that you can mark when your task is complete.